vorpalnet/blade/proto/webrtc/README.md

 3. **The client rotted.** Its JavaScript still feature-detects `webkitGetUserMedia` and uses `URL.createObjectURL(stream)`, both long gone from browsers.

-## Media is optional
+## Signaling is always SIP; only the media varies

-Two browsers calling each other need **no media server at all**.
-Their SDP is relayed verbatim, candidates are forwarded both ways, and the media flows peer-to-peer.
+Every call is a SIP INVITE through the App Router — browser-to-browser included.
+There is no WebSocket-only shortcut: a call between two tabs on the same engine still traverses FSMAR and the location service like any other call on the network, so it is routable, loggable and visible to analytics.
+What `MediaMode` decides (`webrtc.json`, default `AUTO`) is only what SDP that INVITE carries:

+- **Pass-through (RELAY)** — the browser's own offer rides the INVITE body untouched and the far answer comes back untouched, so two browsers key DTLS directly to each other and need **no media server at all**.
 Deploy this WAR on its own and browser-to-browser works.

-A media server becomes necessary the moment either of two things is true:

-- **One end is not a browser.** A phone cannot speak ICE or DTLS-SRTP, so browser↔PSTN is always anchored.
-- **Somebody wants the media.** Recording, conferencing, transcription, scoring, intercept.
+- **Anchored (ANCHOR)** — a media server's SDP rides the INVITE; required the moment one end is not a browser (a phone cannot speak ICE or DTLS-SRTP) or somebody wants the media (recording, conferencing, transcription, scoring, intercept).
+- **AUTO** — relay when the dialed target is a browser on this node; otherwise anchor when a media server is installed and relay when none is.

-`MediaMode` makes that a per-deployment policy (`auto` / `relay` / `anchor`) rather than a code path, mirroring `session.passthru` in `v3/Callflow.java:49`, where the same callflow runs as a dropped-out proxy or a full B2BUA depending on config.
+The caller side resolves that policy blind — it cannot know what will answer.
+The answering side needs no policy at all: an arriving offer with a DTLS fingerprint (`a=fingerprint:`) is from a WebRTC endpoint and passes through; one without is from a phone or trunk and anchors.
+This mirrors `session.passthru` in `v3/Callflow.java:49`, where the same callflow runs as a dropped-out proxy or a full B2BUA depending on config.

 ## Recording a peer-to-peer call is a re-key, not a tap